LambdaSharp/LambdaSharpTool/Docs/Module-Function-Sources-APIGateway.md

 <dt><code>Api</code></dt>
 <dd>
 The <code>Api</code> attribute specifies the HTTP method and resource path that is mapped to the Lambda function.
-The notation is <span style="white-space: nowrap">>code>METHOD /resource/subresource/{param}</code></span>.
+The notation is <span style="white-space: nowrap"><code>HTTP-METHOD:/resource/{param}</code></span>.
 The API Gateway instance, the API Gateway resources, and the API Gateway methods are automatically created for the module when an API Gateway source is used.

-<b>NOTE</b>: The API Gateway resource can be referenced by its logical ID `ModuleRestApi`.
-Similarly, `ModuleRestApiStage` references the API Gateway stage resource.
+<b>NOTE</b>: The API Gateway resource can be referenced by its name `Module::RestApi`.
+Similarly, `Module::RestApi::Stage` and `Module::RestApi::Deployment` reference the API Gateway stage and deployment, respectively.

 <i>Required</i>: Yes